hammerheim-game/hammerheim-rules/5-warbands.md

 knife between somebody’s ribs for the promise of just a few groats.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Outlaws can be armed with weapons and armour chosen from the Outlaws Equipment list.
+Weapons/Armor: Outlaws can be armed with weapons and armor chosen from the Outlaws Equipment list.

 #### Pit Fighter Warband